barbazul/1kfa/mod_guide_gm.md

 > What was Gwendolyn's role in the troupe?
 >
 > In the chaos, you remember one phrase uttered by the marauders,
-> "Deliver them to Sarrukan."
+> "Deliver them to Sarukkan's."
 >
 > You endured days of travel shackled in a box, Gwendolyn tried to
 > comfort you both by singing a song from her past,